 Sunday morning bird walks

-Usually once a month.
-Meet at the Blackheath Gate at 8am in spring and summer; 8.30am in the autumn and winter.
+Usually once a month and led by David Morris.
+Meet at the Blackheath Gate at 8.30am.
 For dates and times, check the Current Events section of this web site or the notice boards in the Park office and in the Pavilion Tea House.

 The Friends have organised an Annual Lecture in late winter or early spring since 1994.
 Topics are linked to Greenwich Park and related interests.
-The 2014 Annual Lecture was given by Jane Sidell on Queen Elizabeth's Oak
+The 2017 Annual Lecture was given by Loyd Grossman on the future of The Royal Parks.

 Past lecturers have included Greenwich-based writer Lindsey Davis, author of the ‘Falco’ Roman detective stories; historian Dr David Starkey on the Tudors in Greenwich; architect Sir Terry Farrell on the need for a new Royal Park for the Thames Gateway; naval historian Dr Colin White on the importance of Lord Nelson’s management style at the Battle of Trafalgar and, in 2006, former politician and collector of 18th century political cartoons, Lord Kenneth Baker, on George IV, Cad or Catalyst?